 Indoor far-field ranges are instrumented essentially the same way as outdoor ranges with the primary difference being a limited range length.
 The size of the anechoic chamber defines this range length limit and therefore limits the size and frequency range of the antenna.
 The receiver front end is typically positioned near the test positioner with the mixer connected directly to the test antenna port.
 The source is located near the source antenna.
 The control room is generally centrally located and connected to both ends of the range via cables or digital links.
 Since these systems are located indoors, special enclosures for the receiver front end, position control, and signal source subsystems are not required.

 Typically the source antenna requires only polarization control.
 This, as well as the short range length, usually allows a single position control unit to be used to control all the range axes.

-Frequency Range Full frequency range supported by RF Equipment Drive System Precision Stepper Motor or Servo Motor Maximum Antenna Load Depends on the size of the test article Position Resolution 0.01° Position Repeatability 0.03° Rotation Speed 40°/s Measurement System Measurement workstation computer with large LCD monitor Motor Cable Quick-connect; 40' (12.2m) RF Cables 20' (6.1m); DC-18 GHz; with SMA connectors (Qty:2) Supported RF Devices Selection of Keysight, Rohde & Schwarz and Anritsu VNA's (contact NSI for a complete list) AC Power 100-240 VAC switchable, 50/60 Hz Environmental Indoor Rated
+Frequency Range Full frequency range supported by RF equipment Drive System Precision stepper motor or servo motor Maximum Antenna Load Depends on the size of the test article Position Resolution 0.01° Position Repeatability 0.03° Rotation Speed 40°/s Measurement System Measurement workstation computer with large LCD monitor Motor Cable Quick-connect; 12.2 m (40 ft) RF Cables 6.1 m (20 ft); DC-18 GHz; with SMA connectors (Qty: 2) Supported RF Devices Selection of Keysight, Rohde & Schwarz and Anritsu VNA's (contact NSI-MI for a complete list) AC Power 100-240 VAC switchable, 50/60 Hz Environmental Indoor-rated